CartoDB/analytics-toolbox-core/clouds/postgres/modules/doc/quadbin/_INTRO.md

 <div class="badges"><div class="core"></div></div>

-You can learn more about quadbins in the [Overview section](/analytics-toolbox-postgres/overview/spatial-indexes/#quadbin) of the documentation.
+You can learn more about Quadbins in the [Overview section](/analytics-toolbox-postgres/overview/spatial-indexes/#quadbin) of the documentation.